-Sorting and Describing, using mathematical properties such as size, shape and pattern.
-Counting and comparing numbers.
-Understanding the characteristics of 3D shapes
+Collecting Sorting and describing, using mathematical properties such as size, shape and pattern Counting and comparing numbers Understanding the characteristics of 3D shapes

 Children often enjoy making collections of natural or found objects, like leaves, pebbles or buttons, making subgroups, arranging them in patterns or putting them into containers.
 Adults could provide varied assortments of all kinds of objects such as shells, miniature toys or fabrics, or take children on collecting trips outdoors, providing containers for sorting and opportunities to display arrangements.

-The Activity

-Take children on an autumn walk with collecting bags and invite them to choose something to collect, such as twigs, conkers or ash-keys.
-(You will need to observe usual health and safety procedures - well trained not to put hands in mouths and check for allergies.)

-Encouraging mathematical thinking and reasoning
+The Activity Observing the usual health and safety precautions, take the children on an autumn walk with collecting bags and invite them to choose something to collect, such as twigs, conkers, ash-keys.
+Encouraging mathematical thinking and reasoning: Describing Tell me about your collection . . .

-Desrcibing

-Tell me about your collection . . .
 Have you seen shapes like these before?

-Recording

-What a lot you've got!
+Recording What a lot you've got!

 Do you want to make a label for your collection and show how many there are?

 Reasoning

 Why do you think they are like . . . ?

 Is there something else you can think of that could belong here?

-Opening out

-Can you find another way to sort your collection?
+Opening out Can you find another way to sort your collection?
 What if you sorted them into the divided tray?
 Is that tray big enough?
 (Can you find one that is?)
+The Mathematical Journey Same and different: